 Per project access control¶

-There are following choices for Access control:
+The following choices exist for Access control:

 - Publicly visible and translatable

-- Publicly visible but translatable only for selected users
+- Publicly visible, but translatable only for selected users

 - Visible and translatable only for selected users